I'm self-employed: can I afford health insurance?

 Shop the Marketplace

-Visit the Affordable Care Act Marketplace to shop for plans.
+Visit the Marketplace to shop for plans.
 Depending upon where you live, you’ll see different health insurance providers offering a variety of plans.
+Answer a few questions to determine your eligibility for reduced-cost or no-cost coverage.
+Find an affordable plan that’s right for you.

 Depending upon your economic situation, you may qualify for help.